z-katas/certifiable-kata/README.md

 The **Software Architecture Licensing Board (SALB)** was formed in the U.S. to regulate and accredit software architecture certification providers.
 Like doctors and lawyers, IT professionals must obtain official certifications to practice as software architects.

-Certifiable Inc., a leading accredited provider in the US, certifies **200 candidates** per week with **300 expert architects** grading the tests."
+Certifiable Inc., a leading accredited provider in the US, certifies **200 candidates** per week with **300 expert architects** grading the tests.

 With new legislation requiring certifications in the UK, Europe, and Asia, demand is set to **surge by 5-10X**.
-These regions will rely on U.S.-based companies, like Certifiable Inc., to manage certifications, each priced globally at **$800**, as standardized by SALB
+These regions will rely on U.S.-based companies, like Certifiable Inc., to manage certifications, each priced globally at **$800**, as standardized by SALB.

 ## Current Certification Process